 “If you ignore these gauge symmetries, you cannot meaningfully interpret the results of computer simulations,” says Dr. David I. Müller.
 “Teaching a neural network to understand these gauge symmetries on its own would be extremely difficult.
 It is much better to start by designing the structure of the neural network in such a way that the gauge symmetry is automatically taken into account – so that different representations of the same physical state also produce the same signals in the neural network,” says Müller. .
 “That’s exactly what we’ve managed to do: we’ve developed completely new network layers that automatically take gauge invariance into account.
 In some test applications, it has been shown that these networks can actually learn much better how to process quark-gluon plasma simulation data.

-“With such neural networks, it becomes possible to make predictions about the system – for example, to estimate what the quark-gluon plasma will look like at a later time without really having to calculate every intermediate step in time in detail. . “, says Andreas Ipp.
+“With such neural networks, it becomes possible to make predictions regarding the system – for example, to estimate what the quark-gluon plasma will look like at a later time without really having to calculate every intermediate step in time in detail. . “, says Andreas Ipp.
 “And at the same time, it is guaranteed that the system only produces results that do not contradict gauge symmetry – in other words, results that make sense at least in principle. »

 It will be some time before it will be possible to fully simulate the collisions of atomic nuclei at CERN with such methods, but the new type of neural networks provide a completely new and promising tool for describing physical phenomena for which all other calculation methods may never be powerful enough. .